CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Circle patterns with the same intersection angles

 \section{Circle patterns with the same intersection angles}

-Previous sections focus on circle patterns with the same shear coordinates.
-In fact, similar results hold for circle patterns with the same intersection angles, i.e. $\Im \log X = \Im \log \tilde{X}$.
+Previous sections focus on circle patterns with the same modulus of cross ratios, i.e. $|X|= |\tilde{X}|$.
+In fact, similar results hold for circle patterns with the same intersection angles, i.e. $\Arg X = \Arg \tilde{X}$.
 The analogues are considered in this section.
 As a replacement of horospherical nets in $\mathbb{H}^3$, we consider equidistant nets.
 (See section \ref{sec:umbilic} for the definition of equidistants.) \begin{definition} An equidistant net is a realization $f:V^{*} \to \mathbb{H}^{3}$ of a dual mesh such that \begin{enumerate} \item Each vertex is associated with an equidistant that contains the vertex and the neighboring vertices. \item Every edge is realized as a circular arc in the intersection of the two neighboring equidistants. \item For each face of $f$, the equidistants associated to the vertices of the face intersect at a common vertex on $\partial\mathbb{H}^3$.
 It defines a circle pattern $\tilde{z}:V \to \mathbb{C} \cup \{\infty\}$ regarded as the hyperbolic Gauss map. \end{enumerate} \end{definition}

-Equidistant nets resemble asymptotic parametrizations in Euclidean space \cite{Bobenko1999} while horospherical nets resemble curvature line parametrizations.
+In the case of quadrilateral meshes, equidistant nets resemble asymptotic parametrizations in Euclidean space \cite{Bobenko1999} while horospherical nets resemble curvature line parametrizations.
 Unlike horospherical nets, integrated mean curvature is not defined on equidistant nets.
 However the assumptions on equidistant nets are strong enough to deduce that they correspond to a pair of circle patterns sharing the same intersection angles.
-The following is an analogue of Theorem \ref{thm:horo}. \begin{theorem} Given two Delaunay circle patterns $z,\tilde{z}:V\to \mathbb{C}$ with cross ratios $X,\tilde{X}$ such that $\Im \log X = \Im \log \tilde{X}$.
+The following is an analogue of Theorem \ref{thm:horo}. \begin{theorem} Given two Delaunay circle patterns $z,\tilde{z}:V\to \mathbb{C}$ with cross ratios $X,\tilde{X}$ such that $\Arg X = \Arg \tilde{X}$.
 Let $A:V^{*} \to SL(2,\mathbb{C})$ be the osculating M\"{o}bius transformation from $z$ to $\tilde{z}$.
 Then the realization $f:V^{*} \to \mathbb{H}^3$ of the dual graph given by

 is an equidistant net with hyperbolic Gauss map $\tilde{z}$.